kubernetes/kubernetes/docs/proposals/horizontal-pod-autoscaler.md

 the current number.

 The decision to scale-up will be executed instantly.
-However, we will execute scale-down only if the sufficient time has past from the last scale-up (e.g.: 10 minutes).
+However, we will execute scale-down only if the sufficient time has passed from the last scale-up (e.g.: 10 minutes).
 Such approach has two benefits:

 * Autoscaler works in a conservative way.